tdossett/vue-graphql/README.md

 Backend folder contains all configuration for GraphQL and PostgreSQL utilzing Sequelize as the ORM (Object Relational Model).
 Refer to README.md for 'backend' installation and configuation.

-Client folder contains Vue.js components used to perform GraphQL CRUD operations.
-In addtion contains configuration for ApolloClient module used communicate and execute GraphQL operations.
+Client folder contains Vue.js components used to perform GraphQL CRUD API's.
+In addtion contains configuration for ApolloClient module used communicate and execute GraphQL API's.
 Refer to README.md for 'client' installtion and configuation.
 ```